Climate Action

 Net Zero Carbon

 We are proud to be one of the five founding partners to the UK Green Building Council's Advancing Net Zero programme, which is helping to lead and co-ordinate climate action across the UK built environment sector.
+We have contributed to the development and publication of two new UKGBC guidance documents, which will help the industry to accurately model and report on embodied carbon within construction projects, and to create a coherent link between the carbon footprint of projects and organisational scope 3 emissions.

 Highlights

-We have a CDP Climate Change programme leadership rating of 'A-' demonstrating climate action and transparency
+We have a CDP Climate Change programme leadership rating of 'A' demonstrating climate action and transparency

-76% reduction in scope 1 and 2 emissions since 2019, offsetting remaining emissions with verified carbon credits
+77% reduction in scope 1 and 2 emissions since 2019, offsetting remaining emissions with verified carbon credits

-89% of energy consumption is from renewable sources, including 100% renewable electricity for UK activities
+88% of energy consumption is from renewable sources, including 100% renewable electricity for UK activities

 Awards, Accreditations & Partnerships